 Partied a little too much last weekend?
 It happens to everyone.
 What not to do is let it set you on a self-sabotaging behavior path of more bad behavior.
 What to do?
 Follow our dietitian approved steps to getting back on track, with a bonus 3-day menu plan!

 It’s the day after.
 The day after you ate, drank and were a little too merry.
 And by merry, I mean fully in denial of how many calories or cocktails your body can actually handle at one time.
-Whether you’ve had bariatric surgery or are on a non-surgical weight loss plan, at times like this it can be tempting to crawl back into bed and surrender to a lifetime of elastic waistbands.
+Whether you’ve had bariatric surgery, gastric balloon or are on medical weight loss plan, at times like this it can be tempting to crawl back into bed and surrender to a lifetime of elastic waistbands.
 But I’m here to tell you it’s never too late to turn things around.
 Here are 10 things you can do to help you bounce back (plus a 3-Day Back-On-Track Menu plan to get you there!).

 - Let it go.
 Food can be very emotionally charged and even one occasion of overindulging may bring feelings of guilt, shame, or self-loathing to the surface.
 Acknowledge these emotions, even examine them for a little while if you wish, but don’t spend too much time dwelling on things that can’t be changed.
 We can’t alter the past, only make better choices going forward.
 Write down a simple goal you can realistically accomplish in the next 24 hours.
 Something pertaining to exercise, food choices or self-care is a good place to start.
 Be specific in your wording so you know exactly what you’re working on, and focus on positive language, not negative.
 “Today after breakfast I’m going to go for an hourlong walk at the park down the street” is way more motivating and realistic than saying “for the next 2 weeks I won’t eat anything bad for me.”